Student hourly employment eligibility policy

 Student hourly employees accrue sick time off at a rate of one hour for every 40 hours worked under RCW 49.46.210.
-Information about sick time off accrual rules, usage, verification, and notification requirements are detailed on the sick time off for temporary and student hourly employees webpage.
+Information about sick time off accrual rules, usage, verification, and notification requirements are detailed on the sick time off for student hourly employees webpage.

 Student hourly employees who otherwise meet eligibility requirements under federal and/or state law are entitled to receive:

 - Leave under the Family and Medical Leave Act – provides job-protected leave and benefits coverage entitlements to a student hourly employees who meet eligibility requirements.